Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 <center>Feedback page <img src="assets/images/formnav.png" alt="screenshot of navigation bar on feedback page" width="50%"/></center>
 <br>

-The style and font is the same for each of the three navigation bars, except on small mobile devices where a border and background colour were added to improve visibility and accessibility.
+The style and font is the same for each of the three navigation bars, except on small mobile devices where a border and background colour were added for the feedback page to improve visibility of the navigation options (the form necessitated a smaller font-size).
 The colours used are still from the same colour palette.
-I kept the header and navigation identical for the first two pages of the mobile version, with the understanding that a smaller screen gives less visual clues, and therefore more consistency is useful to offer a clear message to a younger user or user with visual impairment.
+I kept the header and navigation identical for the first two pages of the mobile version, with the understanding that a smaller screen gives less visual clues, making consistency in design even more important.

 Home & history pages, mobile screenshot: